polkadot-js/docs/docs/substrate/extrinsics.md

   Origin must be Signed and the sender should be the Admin of the asset `id`.

-  - `id`: The identifier of the asset to be frozen.
+  - `id`: The identifier of the asset to be thawed.

   Emits `Thawed`.